comp426-2022-spring/a99-maia/README.md

 Run app with the command <node ./backend/server.js> and to access the app go to http://localhost:5000/MentalLog.

+## API Endpoints

+# /MentalLog/CreateAccount/:name/:password

+Creates an account assuming the name and password do not exist in the database.

+# /MentalLog/LogIn/:name/:password

+Checks to see if name and password exist in database.
+If so, it takes you to your dashboard.

+# /MentalLog/:choice(Up|Down|Neutral)/:name/:password

+Checks if you have already made a log today.
+If you didn't make a log today, it will allow you to log your mood.

 ## Team mangement

 1. Front end and Design lead - Cecilia